knative/docs/docs/developer/eventing/sources/sinkbinding/getting-started.md

     ```

 === "YAML"
-    1. Create a YAML file for the `SinkBinding` object using the template below:
+    1. Create a YAML file for the `SinkBinding` object using the following template:

         ```yaml
         apiVersion: sources.knative.dev/v1